Mario Alvarado Cifuentes

 • Eugene V. Cota-Robles Fellowship, University of California, Los Angeles (2021-2025)

-• UCLA Law Fellowship, University of California, Los Angeles, School of Law (2018)
+• UCLA Law Fellow, University of California, Los Angeles, School of Law (2018)

 • DreamSF Fellowship, Legal Services for Children, City of San Francisco-OCEIA (2017)